fastify/point-of-view/README.md

 ## Registering multiple engines

 Registering multiple engines with different configurations is supported.
-They are dinguished via their `propertyName`:
+They are distinguished via their `propertyName`:

 ```js
 fastify.register(require("@fastify/view"), {